 Although women have traditionally fulfilled supportive roles in serving the church and gained their greatest joy and sense of accomplishment from being wives and mothers, the feminist movement has successfully influenced many women to abandon these divinely ordained roles.
 Unfortunately, this movement has made headway even in the church, creating chaos and confusion regarding the role of women both in ministry and in the home.
 Only in Scripture can God’s intended design for women be found.

-Faithful Stones Church affirms the God-ordained and significant role that women should play in establishing and leading the local church.
-Every leadership opportunity is open to women except those that are excluded by Scripture.
+Faithful Stones Church affirms the God-ordained and significant role that women should play in the local church.
 The Scriptures clearly state that men are to serve in the office of elder and that women are not to serve in church positions in which they exercise authority over men or in which they teach doctrine to men (1 Timothy 2:12; 1 Timothy 3:1-2; Titus 1:6-9).
 We do not see this as an issue of equality, for men and women are equal under God.
 The Bible is clear that men and women do not have the same roles.
-Qualified women should serve in any leadership position that is not forbidden in the Scriptures.
+We encourage women to fulfill their distinct roles as God has purposed and designed for the building of His kingdom serving the Lord, their home, church and community for the spread of the gospel.

 The Sovereignty of God

-This is probably the greatest, most humbling, most misunderstood, most despised (Of course by the natural mind) doctrine of scripture.
+This is probably the greatest, most humbling, most misunderstood, most despised (of course by the natural mind) doctrine of scripture.
 The truth that God is absolutely sovereign.
 Human pride loathes the suggestion that God orders everything, controls everything, and rules over everything.
 The carnal mind, burning with enmity against God, abhors the biblical teaching that nothing comes to pass except according to His eternal decrees.
-Most of all, flesh hates the notion that salvation is entirely God’s work.
-If God chose who would be saved, and if His choice was settled before the foundation of the world, then believers deserve no credit for any aspect of their salvation.
+Most of all, human nature hates the notion that salvation is entirely God’s work.
+Salvation is a work of God and if His choice was settled before the foundation of the world, then believers deserve no credit for any aspect of their salvation.

 But that is, after all, precisely what Scripture teaches.
 Even faith is God’s gracious gift to His elect.
 Jesus said, “No one can come to Me, unless it has been granted him from the Father” (John 6:65).
 “Nor does anyone know the Father, except the Son, and anyone to whom the Son wills to reveal Him” (Matt.
 11:27).
 Therefore no one who is saved has anything to boast about (Eph.
 2:8-9).
 “Salvation is from the Lord” (Jonah 2:9).